visbo-open-source/visbo-server-rest/README.md

 # node-rest-server
 Secure REST API server example with Nodejs, Express, mongoose & JsonWebToken

+<h2>Deployment Guides</h2>

+Disclaimer: The following deployment guides were generated with the assistance of an AI system (ChatGPT 5.1).
+They are provided solely for informational and convenience purposes.
+VISBO GmbH does not provide any warranty, express or implied, regarding the accuracy, completeness, correctness, or suitability of these deployment examples for any particular use case or environment.

+Any use of these guides is strictly at the user’s own risk.
+Users are responsible for independently validating all deployment steps, configurations and security settings before using the software in production environments.

+Please see:
+- SaaS / AWS Deployment: /.docs/deployment/README_SaaS_AWS.md
+- On-Premise Deployment: /.docs/deployment/README_OnPremise.md
+- Private Cloud Deployment: /.docs/deployment/README_PrivateCloud.md
+- Kubernetes Deployment: ./docs/deployment/README_Kubernetes.md

 <h2>Installing on local machine</h2>
 <h4>Please make sure you have node.js installed on your machine</h4>
 If you don't have, <a href="https://nodejs.org/" >click here...</a>